-A flood hazard analysis (Appendix 5) confirms that although the Site is mapped as part of the Plains Flood Management Area, there are no areas of high flood hazard in the Site.
-It recommends constructing preferential flood flow paths through the Site based on the road network with detailed design at the subdivision stage.
+In the Proposed Selwyn District Plan the Site is mapped as part of the Plains Flood Management Area, but there are no areas of high flood hazard in the Site.
+Usual subdivision designs are to construct preferential flood flow paths through the Site based on the road network with detailed design at the subdivision stage.